ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 Meshed sizing
 ^^^^^^^^^^^^^

-On the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`MESHED <ansys.meshing.prime.SizingType.MESHED>` parameter sizes based on existing local sizes.
+In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`MESHED <ansys.meshing.prime.SizingType.MESHED>` parameter sizes based on existing local sizes.
-This example shows how to use The :class:`MeshedSizingParams <ansys.meshing.prime.MeshedSizingParams>` class to specify the growth rate:
+This example shows how to use the :class:`MeshedSizingParams <ansys.meshing.prime.MeshedSizingParams>` class to specify the growth rate:

 .. code-block:: python